huanbarrosn/estudo_ds/README.md

 # my-data-science-study
- here I post my studies on data science
+Here I post my studies on data science, I like to study explaining the subject, so when you see the files with the classes you will realize that they are like tutorials.